New Bridge Helps Eliminate Delays for Passenger and Freight Trains

 Union Pacific Foundation

-In 2012, Union Pacific in conjunction with its foundation supported more than 2,500 nonprofit organizations.
+Union Pacific, in conjunction with the Union Pacific Foundation, supported more than 2,500 nonprofit organizations.
 We award grants through an annual online application process available to nonprofits located in Union Pacific communities, and combine those efforts with corporate support and employee matching gifts.

 - MoneyPLUS supports and extends employees’ financial contributions to qualified 501(c)(3) nonprofit organizations.

-- TimePLUS provides a $250 gift from Union Pacific to organizations where employees volunteer.
+- TimePLUS provides a $250 gift from Union Pacific to organizations that host employee volunteers.